Christilea/RegexTutorial/instructions.md

 - Whitespace Character - using the slash and s characters (`\s`) matches a single whitespace character, including tabs and line breaks.
 Whereas using the slash and S characters (`\S`) matches a non-whitespace character.

 ### The OR Operator
+The Alternation Operator ( | or | )

+Alternatives match one of a choice of regular expressions: if you put the character(s) representing the alternation operator between any two regular expressions a and b , the result matches the union of the strings that a and b match.

 ### Flags
+A regex usually comes within this form /abc/, where the search pattern is delimited by two slash characters /.
+At the end we can specify a flag with these values (we can also combine them to each other): g (global) does not return after the first match, restarting the subsequent searches from the end of the previous match m (multi-line) when enabled ^ and $ will match the start and end of a line, instead of the whole string i (insensitive) makes the whole expression case-insensitive (for instance /aBc/i would match AbC)

 ### Character Escapes
 They are used to treat strings of characters in regular expressions as literals.
 The most common character escapes include "\r" for carriage return, "\n" for new line, "\v" for vertical tab, "\t" for a tab, "\f" for form feed, and "\xNN" for hexadecimal numbers.
 It also includes the classes discussed in the [Character Classes](#character-classes) section, namely: